aleub/yadev/README.md

 personal site project to get the coffee/nodejs/jade/bdd stuff...

 # Usage
-to use the src you need a recent version of nodejs and coffee-script to get coffeescript:
+to use the src you need a recent version of nodejs and coffee-script.

+to get coffeescript:

     npm install -g coffee-script